kernlab-scripps/kernlab-scripps.github.io/index.md

 # Welcome to the Kern Lab!

 <br>
-We are part of the [Department of Biochemistry](https://www.bio.brandeis.edu/biochem) at Brandeis University and since 2005 supported by the [Howard Hughes Medical Institute](https://www.hhmi.org/scientists/dorothee-kern).
+We are part of the [Integrative Structural and Computational Biology](https://www.scripps.edu/science-and-medicine/research-departments/integrative-structural-and-computational-biology/) at [Scripps Research Institute](https://www.scripps.edu/).
+Until Fall 2024 we were at the [Department of Biochemistry](https://www.bio.brandeis.edu/biochem) at Brandeis University and since 2005 supported by the [Howard Hughes Medical Institute](https://www.hhmi.org/scientists/dorothee-kern).